’90 Day Fiancé: Happily Ever After?’ Will Return With Controversial Couple Ashley And Jay

 The couple, Ashley Martson and Jay Smith, first appeared on the sixth season of 90 Day Fiancé and quickly became fan favorites.
 Martson met Smith while on vacation in Jamaica.
 The two struck up a friendly conversation and went their separate ways at the end of the night, but an enamored Smith managed to track Martson down on social media.
 The 20-year-old Jamaican and the 31-year-old mother-of-two communicated for six months before Martson went back to visit her beau in his home country, where Smith ended up proposing marriage.

-After their engagement, Smith decided to relocate to Mechanicsburg, Pennsylvania, to live with his fiancé and Martson began the K-1 visa process to facilitate his move.
+After their engagement, Smith decided to relocate to Mechanicsburg, Pennsylvania, to live with his fiancee and Martson began the K-1 visa process to facilitate his move.
 Upon Smith’s arrival to the United States, the couple had 90 days to tie the knot, which they did in Las Vegas.
 However, the couple’s honeymoon was cut short when Martson discovered her new husband had been using dating websites to chat with other women.

-At the end of the season, fans were left wondering what happened to the couple but things were quickly cleared up when it was revealed that Martson had filed for divorce from Smith, as previously reported by The Inquisitr.
-The reality television stars made headlines again after Martson reportedly canceled the divorce filing but claimed she and Smith were still not back together.
+At the end of the season, fans were left wondering what happened to the couple, but things were quickly cleared up when it was revealed that Martson had filed for divorce from Smith, as previously reported by The Inquisitr.
+The reality television stars made headlines again after Martson reportedly canceled the divorce filing, but claimed she and Smith were still not back together.
 The couple was later accused of “fraud” by fans and co-stars after they were spotted together during New York Fashion Week earlier this year, as The Inquisitr also reported.

 “You’re famous for being a liar, a fraud, and a cheat – congratulations.
-You’re both nothing but pathetic little scammers,” 90 Day co-star, Jon Walters, wrote to Smith, according to Soap Dirt.
+You’re both nothing but pathetic little scammers,” 90 Day co-star Jon Walters wrote to Smith, according to Soap Dirt.

 Martson later admitted that she and Smith never actually separated and that, they were only pretending because they were instructed to do so.
 Martson blamed TLC and said they “were made to act as if our relationship was no longer active.”